The differences between a Geisha and a Maiko

 How about Geisha versus Oiran?
 The differences between them are very obvious in their professions and appearance.
 As you know, the Geisha are professional entertainers and hostesses since the 16th century; but Oiran only existed in the Yoshiwara of Edo (now Tokyo) as prostitutes or Yujo.

-Compared to the Geisha who dress in simple colored kimonos and other items, Oiran on the other hand, wore more vivid colours, had large kanzashi hair ornaments, and that is why foreign people sometimes misunderstood Oiran and Maiko, because they both appear to wear loud and flashy costumes.
-It is true that Oiran were a high class Yujo, but the word Oiran was used only after the 18th century.
+Compared to the Geisha who dress in simple colored kimonos and other items, Oiran, on the other hand, wore more vivid colors, had large kanzashi hair ornaments, and that is why foreign people sometimes misunderstood Oiran and Maiko, because they both appear to wear loud and flashy costumes.
+It is true that Oiran were a high-class Yujo, but the word Oiran was used only after the 18th century.

 Geisha dinner show

-You are now an expert of Geisha culture, which is so unique, and his own history, and nowhere else has this type of culture.
+You are now an expert in Geisha culture, which is so unique, and his own history, and nowhere else has this type of culture.

 How about the next stage for you, having gained more knowledge?
-Would you now start to search the variety of pictures on Pinterest, or videos on Youtube?
+Would you now start to search a variety of pictures on Pinterest, or videos on Youtube?
 That is a good idea, as here you will see the real differences, and you’ll realize that is the best way you to continue your interest in the Geisha culture, and perhaps prepare for a trip to Kyoto one day.

 But this might not be your goal, maybe there is one more thing that you want the opportunity to experience?